-Attachment Theory is helpful in providing insight into why some of us dive so quickly in relationships, why others are more cautious of commitment, crazy jealous and insecure or completely apathetic about the whole thing.
+Attachment Theory is helpful in providing insight into why some of us dive so quickly into relationships, why others are more cautious of commitment, crazy jealous and insecure or completely apathetic about the whole thing.
 As always there’s a bunch of psychological influences both learnt and innate to be considered but for the most part, everyone fits into one of these three categories…

 If you fit into the anxious category, chances are you know it and you probably tell everyone because you feel deeply apologetic for just being the way that you are.
 Sorry.
 Anxious partners (bless their little cotton socks) get wound up over analysing everything, and for the most part just can’t help it.
 They will be worried if your tone seems off, you don’t reply to a text or if the wind blows the wrong way.
 Anxious types can be riddled with self doubt and criticism and they often make the mistake of seeking validation from outside means.
 Unfortunately being in a relationship with an anxious type is a complex dance of helping them to understand how they can love themselves as much as possible, without seeming disingenuous or, doing it for them and forcing codependence.
 Funnily enough, with a personal commitment to self love, anxiety will dissipate.